1) My timeline for obtaining a job is a lot shorter than your timeline for obtaining an employee.

 You have probably only read one cover letter from me but I have written hundreds, perhaps thousands.
 They are tedious and time-consuming to write and burn-out sets in quickly.
 I am tired of explaining how my skills and experience match the requirements of the position, jaded from faking interest in your stupid, pointless job, and sick of proving over and over again that I am the right candidate.

 My cover letter is terse because I am sick of writing them.
-Give me the goddamned job and you will see that I am the right candidate.
-I am not going to explain it one more fucking time in yet another bullshit cover letter.
+Give me the damn job and you will see that I am the right candidate.
+I am not going to explain it one more tedious time in yet another bullshit cover letter.

 4) Don't expect job seekers to repeat what is in their resumé in an online application.